 NOTE: Longer chimney lengths and different pitch flashings may be used.
-All other parts listed must be installed (see Figure #8, Page 13).
-Install all components to the connector or chimney manufacturer's installation requirements.
-Consult your chimney supplier for installation advice.
+All other parts installed must be listed(see Figure #8, Page 13).
+Install all components to the connector and chimney manufacturer's installation requirements.
+Consult your chimney supplier for additional installation advice.